 Did you know that excessive drinking is the top cause of preventable deaths in the United States?
-In 2011-2015 an estimated 95,000 people died due to excessive drinking, with 71.4% of the total deaths involving males.
+In 2011-2015, an estimated 95,000 people died due to excessive drinking, with 71.4% of the total deaths involving males.
 Excessive drinking is a broad term used to encompass different types of drinking patterns, such as binge drinking and heavy drinking.

 For men, binge drinking is when you have 5 or more drinks in a single sitting.
 Heavy drinking is also measured under the same guidelines, with men having 15 or more drinks per week.
 These numbers come from an overall average scale used to show alcohol dependence and abuse.

 The overconsumption of alcohol has damaging long and short-term effects on your health and social life.
-Join us today as we take a more detailed evaluation of the numbers to get an idea behind why drinking has caused so many deaths from alcohol in the United States.
+Join us today as we take a more detailed evaluation of the numbers to get an idea of why drinking has caused so many deaths from alcohol in the United States.

-Unfortunately, many people lost their lives too early due to excessive drinking, which has either caused the primary death or attributed to the worsening of a pre-existing chronic illness.
+Unfortunately, many people have lost their lives too early due to excessive drinking, which has either caused the primary death or attributed to the worsening of a pre-existing chronic illness.